the Care Provider Alliance

 See our Key Policy Statements.

 The Care Provider Alliance is an informal body, comprising the ten national adult social care provider associations.

 The role of CPA chair rotates annually across each of the ten associations.

-Our next Chair will be Martin Green, Chief Executive of Care England.
-Martin will take over as chair in October 2021
+Our next Chair will be Vic Rayner, Chief Executive Officer of the National Care Forum.

 Working with us§